RandomCoderOrg/udroid-wiki/README.md

 | amd64  | ![](https://img.shields.io/badge/-inprogress-blue)                                                                                   |
 | Others | `not started`                                                                                                                        |

-### Disclaimer

-Just before starting the installation, you can check [this](./#disclaimer).

-### Installation

-Installation, variables, sound, and other things can be found [here.](https://github.com/RandomCoderOrg/ubuntu-on-android/blob/beta/installation.md)

 ### Some Screenshot

 ![screenshot showing udroid with pre-installed xfce4 using libreoffice draw app](.gitbook/assets/three.png) ![screenshot showing udroid with pre-installed xfce4 using vscode and glxgeras running ](<.gitbook/assets/four (1).png>) ![screenshot showing ubuntu mate](<.gitbook/assets/IMG\_20211014\_084106 (1).jpg>)

-&#x20;  More can be found [here.](https://github.com/RandomCoderOrg/ubuntu-on-android/blob/beta/showcase.md)

-A small help from me if you want to build your own rootfs [wiki\_page](https://github.com/RandomCoderOrg/ubuntu-on-android/wiki/commands-took-to-make-a-custom-rootfs)

 ### Developers & credits